Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The Cabinet of Barking and Dagenham Council met on Tuesday 21 April 2026, approving plans for a new multi-sports hub at the May and Baker Sports Club, refreshing the Carers Charter and Action Plan, and agreeing to continue procuring emergency accommodation for homeless households.
-The meeting also saw decisions made regarding the replacement of refuse collection vehicles, the procurement of vehicle parts and electrical testing services.
+The Cabinet meeting on 21 April 2026 saw the approval of plans to redevelop the May and Baker Sports Club into a multi-sports hub, the endorsement of a refreshed Carers Charter and Action Plan, and the continuation of contracts for emergency accommodation for homeless households, refuse collection vehicles, vehicle parts supply, and electrical testing services.

 May and Baker Sports Club Multi-Sports Proposal

-The Cabinet approved in principle the development of a multi-sports hub at the May and Baker Sports Club in Eastbrook.
-This follows the insolvency of the May and Baker Community Trust in 2025, which saw the freehold of the property revert to the Council.
-The proposal aims to enhance the site's multi-sports offer, including the development of 3G pitches and a new facility, with the potential to attract approximately £7 million in external investment through the Football Foundation's hub programme.
-The decision is subject to a feasibility assessment and confirmation of funding.
-The Council will access the Football Foundation's procurement framework for the design and build of the 3G pitches and the UK Leisure Framework for the pavilion.
+The Cabinet approved in principle the development of a multi-sports hub at the May and Baker Sports Club site.
+This follows the insolvency of the May and Baker Community Trust in 2024, which saw the freehold of the property revert to the Council.
+The proposal aims to enhance the existing sporting provision by developing 3G pitches and new facilities, with the potential to attract approximately £7 million in external investment through the Football Foundation's hub programme.
+Councillor Saima Ashraf, Cabinet Member for Community Leadership & Engagement, highlighted the potential for the development to support grassroots football, including women's, girls', and disability football, and to offer a broader multi-sports provision, drawing parallels with the successful hub delivered at Parsloes Park.
+Councillor Cameron Geddes and Councillor Elizabeth Kangethe both welcomed the initiative, with Councillor Geddes specifically noting the importance of ensuring equal status for women's football.
+The decision allows for the accessing of procurement frameworks to assess the viability and cost of 3G pitches and a new-build pavilion or sports hall.

 Carers Charter Refresh and Action Plan 2026-2036